xceejay/rest-api-starter/README.md

-# Simple RESTful API starter Kit
+# Simple RESTful API starter Kit in Golang

 Blazingly fast RESTful API starter in Golang for small to medium scale projects.